The world needs better men.

 I sit here mashing at the keys in no way a perfect man.

 In fact, I believe that if you think you are the perfect man, well, there’s one problem right there.
-This blog is not intended to be an instruction manual on how to be a better man, but rather my own journey towards becoming the man that I have always wanted to be.
+This blog is not intended to be an instruction manual on how to be a better man, but rather a story about own journey towards becoming the person who I have always wanted to be.

-I have had my excuses, my failures, my successes and shortcomings, which have all led me to this point – sitting in front of you, listening to the patter of my fingers on the keys.
+I have had my excuses, my failures, my successes and shortcomings, which have all led me to this point – sitting in front of you, pattering away at the keys.

 I have always loved writing.

-Even though I will be blogging this, I will still have my Moleskin, the overpriced lined diary which I immediately fell in love with not because of the quality of the book, but rather because of one statement…
+Even though I will be blogging this, I will still have my Moleskin, the little lined diaries which I immediately fell in love with not because of the quality of the book, but rather because of one statement…

 The legendary notebook of Hemingway.